Mod Podge vs. Glue

 Discover whether you should make Mod Podge or purchase the real thing.

 The short answer to Mod Podge vs glue is that when it comes to decoupage projects, Mod Podge or other decoupage mediums are far superior to white glue recipes.
-Decoupage mediums have more ingredients than ordinary white glue, including sealers and different varnishes, making them better for long lasting projects.
+Store bought mediums are engineered with sealers and different varnishes, making them better for long lasting decoupage projects.

-Now, there are some ways to make Mod Podge glue yourself.
-Using only DIY Mod Podge glue can be disastrous for long-term projects, but with the right sealers, or for short-term projects, we have some DIY solutions for you below.
+There are recipes online to make Mod Podge glue yourself.
+Using only DIY Mod Podge glue can be disastrous for long-term projects, but with the right sealers, or for short term projects, discover DIY solutions below.

 What Are the Mod Podge Ingredients?

-Bottom line: ordinary white glue won't have the three actions (gluing, sealing, and finishing) like decoupage mediums, and you will certainly not achieve a variety of effects like dishwasher safety with homemade recipes.
+Bottom line: ordinary white glue doesn't have the three actions (gluing, sealing, and finishing) like decoupage mediums do, and you will not achieve specialty effects like dishwasher safety with homemade recipes.

 But wait!
-Read on for one DIY solution that may work for you still.
+Read on for one DIY solution that may work for you.

 How to Make Homemade Mod Podge